-BITS DESCRIPTION TYPE DEFAULT 31:24 TX Data Available Level The value in this field sets the level, in number of 64 Byte blocks, at which the TX Data FIFO Available Interrupt (TDFA) will be generated.
+BITS DESCRIPTION DEFAULT 31:24 TX Data Available Level The value in this field sets the level, in number of 64 Byte blocks, at which the TX Data FIFO Available Interrupt (TDFA) will be generated.
 When the TX Data FIFO free space is greater than this value, a TX Data FIFO Available Interrupt (TDFA) will be generated in the Interrupt Status Register (INT_STS).
 R/W 48h 23:16 TX Status Level The value in this field sets the level, in number of DWORD's, at which the TX Status FIFO Level Interrupt (TSFL) will be generated.
 When the TX Status FIFO used space is greater than this value, a TX Status FIFO Level Interrupt (TSFL) will be generated in the Interrupt Status Register (INT_STS).
-R/W 00h 15:8 RX Space Available Level The value in this field sets the level, in number of 64 Byte blocks, at which the RX Data FIFO Level Interrupt (RDFL) will be generated.
-When the RX Data FIFO free space is less than this value, a RX Data FIFO Level Interrupt (RDFL) will be generated in the Interrupt Status Register (INT_STS).
-R/W 00h 7:0 RX Status Level The value in this field sets the level, in number of DWORD's, at which the RX Status FIFO Level Interrupt (RSFL) will be generated.
+R/W 00h 15:8 RESERVED - This field must be written with 00h for proper operation.
+00h 7:0 RX Status Level The value in this field sets the level, in number of DWORD's, at which the RX Status FIFO Level Interrupt (RSFL) will be generated.
 When the RX Status FIFO used space is greater than this value, a RX Status FIFO Level Interrupt (RSFL) will be generated in the Interrupt Status Register (INT_STS).
 R/W 00h